zer0Kerbal/ShieldedPicoPorts/Readme.md

  *Be Kind: Lithobrake, not jakebrake!
 Keep your Module Manager up to date*

- *Be Kind: Lithobrake, not jakebrake!
-Keep your Module Manager up to date*

  ###### v1.0.1.0 original: 01 Oct 2019 zed'K | updated: 06 Mar 2020 zed'K
 <!--
 CC BY-NC-SA-4.0